New online platform to showcase high quality arts programmes providing health and wellbeing outcomes

 How do I get involved?

-To submit yourself or your organisation for listing on the website you will need to complete our online Expression of Interest form.
+To submit yourself or your organisation for a free listing on the website all you need to do is complete our online Expression of Interest form.

 Need more information?